Heart Failure (HF)

 Kidney failure strains the heart because the kidneys cannot remove excess fluid from the bloodstream, so the heart has a larger volume of blood to pump.
 Eventually, the heart cannot keep up, and heart failure develops.

-Some drugs, such as nonsteroidal anti-inflammatory drugs, may cause the body to retain fluid, which increases the workload of the heart and may precipitate heart failure.
+Some medications, such as nonsteroidal anti-inflammatory drugs, may cause the body to retain fluid, which increases the workload of the heart and may precipitate heart failure.

-Spotlight on Aging: Causes of Heart Failure in Older People
+Spotlight on Aging: Causes of Heart Failure in Older Adults

-Disorders can cause heart failure in two ways.
-They can cause problems with the heart's ability to
+Disorders can cause heart failure in 2 ways.
+They can cause problems with the heart's ability to:

 • Fill with blood